vukbgit/simplex/README.md

 If you keep separate development and production environment and manage pubblication through a git repository you can use some bash scripts soft linked into web root at installation time:
 * development environment:
-    * _git-init.sh_: interactive script that asks for repository URL, git user email and git user name, sets up the repository, makes first significative commit and pushes it to repository
+    * _git-setup-dev.sh_: interactive script that asks for repository URL, git user email and git user name, sets up the repository, makes first significative commit and pushes it to repository
     * _git-push-all.sh_: push all changes made since last commit; if you need to push only some changes you must add, commit and push manually
 * production environment:
+    * copy _composer.json_ file from development environment
+    * run `composer create-project`
+    * run _git-setup-prod_, interactive script that asks for repository URL and sets up repository for pulling
+    * run _update-all.sh_ which:
-    * _git-pull.sh_: besides pulling automatically cleans DI container and templates cache but beware of tmp folder path, see _intallation > bash scripts settings_ above
+        * cleans DI container and templates cache, beware of tmp folder path, (see _[Post-Installation Jobs](#Post-Installation-Jobs) > bash scripts settings_
+        * updates Composer packages
+        * updates NPM packages through Yarn

 ## Simplex Logic overview ##